Skip to content

 Tannins are not bad though, because they have antioxidant properties like scavenging free radicals, but they also can interfere with nutrient absorption, which makes them potential antinutrient agents.

-CHECK OUT: How To Use Ewedu Leaves To boost Fertility
+CHECK OUT: How To Use Ewedu Leaves To Boost Fertility

 Benefits Of Eating Jute Leaves During Pregnancy